Ernest Trumpp: Sikh scriptures

 Trumpp said that Sikhism was "a reform movement in spirit", but "completely failed to achieve anything of real religious significance".
 He concluded that the most Sikhs do not understand what their scripture's verses mean and any metaphysical speculations therein.
 The Sikh intelligentsia he met during his years of study, stated Trumpp, only had a "partial understanding" of their own scripture.
 Most Sikhs neither observe the rahit-nama – the Sikh code of conduct, nor were the popular notions of the Sikhs guided by the teachings in the Adi Granth.
 It was more of a military brotherhood with a martial spirit, inspired by a "deep fanatical hatred" for the Muslims given the Sikh sense of their history and identity.

-According to the Sikh historian Trilochan Singh, Trumpp's colonial era study and remarks were "extremely vulgar attacks" on Sikhism that did not appreciate the Sikh history, culture and religion and it reflected the lack of scientific-analytical method in his approach.
+Trumpp's works were mostly rejected by the Sikhs, who found them offensive and misrepresentative of their faith.
+According to the Sikh historian Trilochan Singh, Trumpp's colonial era study and remarks were "extremely vulgar attacks" on Sikhism that did not appreciate the Sikh history, culture and religion and it reflected in the lack of a scientific-analytical method in his approach.
 His criticism reflected the bias of his missionary agenda, which assumed that ancient Christian scriptures were coherent, had the right answers, and that all other religions must be held in contempt.
 Trumpp's introduction to his translations of Adi Granth reveal that he had a contempt for the scripture and its theology, states the Sikhism scholar J. S. Grewal.
-According to Indologist Mark Juergensmeyer, setting aside Ernest Trumpp's nasty remarks, he was a linguist and his years of scholarship, translations, as well as field notes and discussions have been used by contemporary scholars with caution.
+Grewal stated that Trumpp was biased and prejudiced towards Sikh scriptures and institutions due to him being a Christian missionary and that he failed to accurately translate Sikh words, metaphors, and phrases.
+According to Indologist Mark Juergensmeyer, setting aside Ernest Trumpp's controversial remarks, he was a linguist and his years of scholarship, translations, as well as field notes and discussions have been used by contemporary scholars with caution.
+Criticism of Trumpp's translation was also, in part, due to discussions only with Nirmala Sikhs and not with mainstream Sikh scholars.
+According to Arvind-Pal Mandair, Trumpp's shortcoming was due to how he framed the Sikh religion as having to prove itself according to Western understandings.